WELCOME TO CLIMB MOUNT KILIMANJARO!

 - Wages of your guides, assistant guides, cook and porters

-Which begs the question: what isn’t usually included in a trek package?
-Well, the big ones are
+What isn’t usually included in a trek package?

 - Airfares